VirgilSecurity/demo-firebase-ios/README.md

 * **[Follow instructions here](https://github.com/VirgilSecurity/demo-firebase-func)**

-> You only need to do this once - if you did it already earlier or for your Android or JavaScript clients, don't need to do it again.
+> You only need to do this once - if you already did it earlier or for your Android or JavaScript clients, you don't need to do it again.

 ## Add your Firebase function URL and Firebase project config to your app